shichao-an/soundmeter/README.rst

-  -c, --collect  time in seconds to run the meter (default forever) -a ACTION_TYPE, --action ACTION_TYPE  triggered action (``stop``, ``exec-stop`` and ``exec``) -t THRESHOLD, --trigger THRESHOLD  trigger condition (threshold RMS and an optional number of times)
+  -c, --collect  time in seconds to run the meter (default forever) -a ACTION_TYPE, --action ACTION_TYPE  triggered action (``stop``, ``exec-stop`` and ``exec``) -t THRESHOLD, --trigger THRESHOLD  trigger condition (threshold RMS and an optional number of consecutive triggering times, which defaults 1)
   -e FILE, --execute FILE  shell script to execute upon trigger (defaults to ``~/.soundmeter/trigger.sh``) -d, --daemonize  run the meter in the background --log LOGFILE  log the meter (defaults to ``~/.soundmeter/log``)